 Public health, infectious disease, epidemiology, research methodology

-Fisher, CY, Adams, J, Frawley, JE, Hickman, LD & Sibbritt, DW 2019, 'Is there a role for Western herbal medicine in treating cyclic perimenstrual pain and discomfort?', Australian and New Zealand Journal of Obstetrics and Gynaecology, vol. 59, no. 1, pp. 154-156.View/Download from: UTS OPUS or Publisher's site
+Fisher, CY, Adams, J, Frawley, JE, Hickman, LD & Sibbritt, DW 2019, 'Is there a role for Western herbal medicine in treating cyclic perimenstrual pain and discomfort?', Australian and New Zealand Journal of Obstetrics and Gynaecology, vol. 59, no. 1, pp. 154-156.View/Download from: Publisher's site

 Conventional treatments for cyclic perimenstrual pain and discomfort, while numerous and diverse, have drawbacks including side effects, interference with women's reproductive function and, importantly, failure to address symptoms.
 Many women turn to herbal medicine to treat a myriad of menstrual symptoms.
 Clinical evidence supports the efficacy of Vitex agnus-castus but other medicinal herbs typically used by Western herbalists for treating menstrual symptoms are unsupported by clinical trials.
 This raises concerns around the efficacy and safety of these herbs.
 Women's treatment options need to be extended and individualised, where current conventional strategies fail, requiring appropriate clinical trials of potentially useful herbal medicines.

-McIntyre, E, Lauche, R, Frawley, J, Sibbritt, D, Reddy, P & Adams, J 2019, 'Physical activity and depression symptoms in women with chronic illness and the mediating role of health-related quality of life.', Journal of affective disorders, vol. 252, pp. 294-299.View/Download from: UTS OPUS or Publisher's site
+McIntyre, E, Lauche, R, Frawley, J, Sibbritt, D, Reddy, P & Adams, J 2019, 'Physical activity and depression symptoms in women with chronic illness and the mediating role of health-related quality of life.', Journal of affective disorders, vol. 252, pp. 294-299.View/Download from: Publisher's site

 BACKGROUND:The aim of this study was to determine the impact of physical activity on depression symptom severity in women 45 years and older with a chronic illness diagnosis, and explore relations between physical activity and psychological and health-related characteristics predicting depression symptoms.
 METHODS:1932 women diagnosed with one of five chronic illnesses: asthma, depression, diabetes, osteoarthritis, or osteoporosis participated in a sub-study of the 45 and Up Study-a cross-sectional study of people aged 45 years and older.
 The survey included items measuring demographics, depression symptoms, health-related quality of life (HRQoL), health-related hardiness, sleep quality, and health behaviours, such as physical activity.
 RESULTS:A multiple regression model explained 43% of the variance in depression symptoms (R2 = 0.43, F (18) = 61.72, p < .001); intensity of physical activity was a significant predictor of depression symptoms (p < .001), and HRQoL was found to explain the most variance (B = -10.00) in depression symptoms.
 Mediation analysis confirmed that HRQoL partially mediated the relation between physical activity and depression symptoms; however, the effect was very small.
 LIMITATIONS:Cross-sectional data and self-report measures limit the implications of the findings.
 CONCLUSION:Women with chronic illness engaging in more vigorous physical activity had less severe depression symptoms.
 Findings suggest that improving HRQoL is critical to the prevention and management of depression symptoms in women with chronic illness.
 Psychological and health-related factors that influence HRQoL, such as sleep quality and health-related hardiness, are important clinical considerations for health practitioners.

-Fisher, C, Adams, J, Frawley, J, Hickman, L & Sibbritt, D 2018, 'Western herbal medicine consultations for common menstrual problems; practitioner experiences and perceptions of treatment.', Phytotherapy Research, vol. 32, no. 3, pp. 531-541.View/Download from: UTS OPUS or Publisher's site
+Fisher, C, Adams, J, Frawley, J, Hickman, L & Sibbritt, D 2018, 'Western herbal medicine consultations for common menstrual problems; practitioner experiences and perceptions of treatment.', Phytotherapy Research, vol. 32, no. 3, pp. 531-541.View/Download from: Publisher's site

 To explore the prevalence with which Australian Western herbalists treat menstrual problems and their related treatment, experiences, perceptions, and interreferral practices with other health practitioners.
 Members of the Practitioner Research and Collaboration Initiative practice-based research network identifying as Western Herbalists (WHs) completed a specifically developed, online questionnaire.
 Western Herbalists regularly treat menstrual problems, perceiving high, though differential, levels of effectiveness.
 For menstrual problems, WHs predominantly prescribe individualised formulas including core herbs, such as Vitex agnus-castus, and problem-specific herbs.
 Estimated clients' weekly cost (median = $25.00) and treatment duration (median = 4-6 months) covering this Western herbal medicine treatment appears relatively low.
 Urban-based women are more likely than those rurally based to have used conventional treatment for their menstrual problems before consulting WHs (p = .001).
 Only 19% of WHs indicated direct contact by conventional medical practitioners regarding treatment of clients' menstrual problems despite 42% indicating clients' conventional practitioners recommended consultation with WH.
 Western herbal medicine may be a substantially prevalent, cost-effective treatment option amongst women with menstrual problems.
 A detailed examination of the behaviour of women with menstrual problems who seek and use Western herbal medicine warrants attention to ensure this healthcare option is safe, effective, and appropriately co-ordinated within women's wider healthcare use.

-Meredith, S, Frawley, J, Adams, J & Sibbritt, D 2018, 'The Utilization of Health Services and Self-Care by Older Women With Sleeping Problems: Results From a Nationally Representative Sample of 9,110 Women', Journal of Aging and Health, vol. 30, no. 4, pp. 540-558.View/Download from: UTS OPUS or Publisher's site
+Meredith, S, Frawley, J, Adams, J & Sibbritt, D 2018, 'The Utilization of Health Services and Self-Care by Older Women With Sleeping Problems: Results From a Nationally Representative Sample of 9,110 Women', Journal of Aging and Health, vol. 30, no. 4, pp. 540-558.View/Download from: Publisher's site

 OBJECTIVE: This research aims to investigate the health service use-including complementary and alternative medicine (CAM)-and self-care by women aged 62 to 67 with sleeping problems.
 METHOD: In total, 9,110 participants (99.6%) responded to questions about sleeping problems, health service utilization and self-care (e.g., herbal medicines and vitamins), demographics, and chronic illnesses.
 RESULTS: In all, 48.2% ( n = 4,394) women indicated that they had a sleeping problem.
 Women with sleeping problems consulted a general practitioner (GP) more frequently (odds ratio [OR] = 1.72; 95% confidence interval [CI] = [1.36, 2.17]; p < .005) and were more likely to be using herbal medicines (OR = 1.24; 95% CI = [1.13, 1.36]; p < .005) than women without sleeping problems.
 DISCUSSION: Health professionals, particularly GPs, may need to actively inquire with older patients in their care with sleeping problems about the use of herbal medicines, to ensure their sleeping problems are being directly and effectively treated, particularly in light of increased risks associated with sleeping problems for this age cohort.

-Steel, A, McIntyre, E, Harnett, J, Foley, H, Adams, J, Sibbritt, D, Wardle, J & Frawley, J 2018, 'Complementary medicine use in the Australian population: Results of a nationally-representative cross-sectional survey', Scientific Reports, vol. 8, no. 1, pp. 1-7.View/Download from: UTS OPUS or Publisher's site
+Steel, A, McIntyre, E, Harnett, J, Foley, H, Adams, J, Sibbritt, D, Wardle, J & Frawley, J 2018, 'Complementary medicine use in the Australian population: Results of a nationally-representative cross-sectional survey', Scientific Reports, vol. 8, no. 1, pp. 1-7.View/Download from: Publisher's site

 In order to describe the prevalence and characteristics of complementary medicine (CM) practice and product use by Australians, we conducted a cross-sectional online survey with Australian adults aged 18 and over.
 Rates of consultation with CM practitioners, and use of CM products and practices were assessed.
 The sample (n = 2,019) was broadly representative of the Australian population.
 Prevalence of any CM use was 63.1%, with 36% consulting a CM practitioner and 52.8% using any CM product or practice.
 Bodywork therapists were the most commonly consulted CM practitioners (massage therapists 20.7%, chiropractors 12.6%, yoga teachers 8.9%) and homeopaths were the least commonly consulted (3.4%).
 Almost half of respondents (47.8%) used vitamin/mineral supplements, while relaxation techniques/meditation were the most common practice (15.8%).
 CM users were more likely to be female, have a chronic disease diagnosis, no private health insurance, a higher education level, and not be looking for work.
 Prevalence of CM use in Australia has remained consistently high, demonstrating that CM is an established part of contemporary health management practices within the general population.
 It is critical that health policy makers and health care providers acknowledge CM in their attempts to ensure optimal public health and patient outcomes.

-Steel, A, Wardle, J, Frawley, J, Adams, J, Sibbritt, D & Lauche, R 2018, 'Associations between complementary medicine utilisation and the use of contraceptive methods: Results of a national cross-sectional survey', Complementary Therapies in Clinical Practice, vol. 33, pp. 100-106.View/Download from: UTS OPUS or Publisher's site
+Steel, A, Wardle, J, Frawley, J, Adams, J, Sibbritt, D & Lauche, R 2018, 'Associations between complementary medicine utilisation and the use of contraceptive methods: Results of a national cross-sectional survey', Complementary Therapies in Clinical Practice, vol. 33, pp. 100-106.View/Download from: Publisher's site

 Background and purpose